Australian Forestry Group UK: History

 In 1939, the British Government requested that Australia raise three, 200-man strong companies of foresters to join a force of twenty units drawn from Canada and further three from New Zealand to support the British Expeditionary Force in France and the Australian Government readily agreed.
-However, in line with a request from the French Government, all of their officers were to be members of either the Commonwealth or State government forest services or employed in the sawmilling industry so that the wasteful cutting and damage experienced in World War 1 was not repeated.
+However, in line with a request from the French Government, all of their officers were to be members of either the Commonwealth or State government forest services or employed in the sawmilling industry so that the wasteful cutting and damage experienced in World War I was not repeated.

 Two forestry companies were quickly raised in 1940 as part of the Royal Australian Engineers (RAE).
 The first Forestry Company (2/1) was in Sydney with men from NSW, Queensland and South Australia led by Captain Cyril Richard Cole, a professional forester from the Australian Capital Territory, while a second Forestry Company (2/2) was raised in Melbourne under the command of Captain Andrew Leonard (Ben) Benallack from the Forests Commission Victoria with soldiers recruited from Victoria, Tasmania and Western Australia.
 All units included men who had served in the war of 1914–18.

 Forestry Company soldiers guard a crashed German Junkers Ju 88 during the Battle of Britain.
 August 1940.

 The two Forestry Companies sailed from Fremantle on the Stratheden on 30 May 1940 destined for the Suez Canal but were diverted to England via Cape Town after France fell to Germany and the subsequent Dunkirk evacuation.
 The troops landed in July and undertook further military training in at Alton, southern England.
 They were immediately positioned to guard against invasion while the Battle of Britain was in full fury overhead.